tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

 ##### 4. Update the package.json file

-Navigate to the new `rule-executer-001` folder and start CS Code from there.
+Navigate to the new `rule-executer-001` folder and start VS Code from there.

 **Output:**